MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. GitHub Copilot will analyze the `spec.md` file and generate clarification questions.
 You may receive questions such as:

     - "Should drag-and-drop upload be supported in addition to the file selection dialog?"
-    - "What happens to documents when a user's employment ends?
-Should they be transferred, archived, or deleted?"
+    - "What happens to documents when a user's employment ends?"
-    - "Should there be different storage quotas for different user roles (e.g., Project Managers get more space)?"
-    - "How should version numbering work?
-Automatic incrementing (v1, v2, v3) or manual versioning?"
-    - "Should users receive notifications when someone downloads their documents?"
-    - "What specific virus scanning service should be used (Microsoft Defender, ClamAV, third-party)?"
+    - "What specific virus scanning service should be used?"
     - "Should document titles be unique within a user's library, or can duplicates exist?"
-    - "How should search ranking work?
-By relevance, date, or user-defined criteria?"
+    - "How should search results be ranked?"

 1. Answer each question thoughtfully.
 Here are example responses you can provide:

     For drag-and-drop support:

     ```plaintext
-    Yes, support drag-and-drop upload in addition to file selection dialog for better user experience.
+    Yes, support drag-and-drop upload for better user experience.
 The same validation rules apply (file type, size limits, virus scanning).
     ```

     For user termination:

     ```plaintext
-    When an employee leaves, their personal documents should be retained for 90 days for knowledge transfer, then archived.
-Project documents remain with the project indefinitely.
-Team Leads are notified to review and reassign ownership of critical documents.
+    When an employee leaves, personal documents are deleted after 90 days.
+Project documents remain with the project.
+Team Leads are notified to review critical documents.
     ```

-    For storage quotas by role:

-    ```plaintext
-    Use standard 2 GB quota for all users initially.
-Administrators can adjust quotas on a case-by-case basis.
-Consider implementing automatic quota increase requests for users approaching limits.
-    ```

-    For version numbering:

-    ```plaintext
-    Use automatic version numbering (v1, v2, v3...).
-Display version number and timestamp for each version.
-Allow users to add optional version notes when uploading a new version.
-    ```

-    For download notifications:

-    ```plaintext
-    No real-time notifications for downloads - this would be too noisy.
-Instead, provide a downloadable report showing who accessed documents in the last 30 days for audit purposes.
-    ```

     For virus scanning:

     ```plaintext
-    Use Microsoft Defender for Cloud integration since we're already using Azure.
-Files must pass scanning before being stored in Blob Storage.
-Quarantine failed files and notify the uploader and administrators.
+    Use Microsoft Defender for Cloud since we're using Azure.
+Files must pass scanning before storage.
+Quarantine failed files and notify the uploader.
     ```

     For duplicate titles:

     ```plaintext
-    Allow duplicate titles - users should be able to have multiple documents with the same name in different categories or projects.
+    Allow duplicate titles.
 Use unique document IDs internally, and display upload date/category to distinguish duplicates in the UI.
     ```

     For search ranking:

     ```plaintext
-    Rank search results by relevance (title matches first, then tag matches, then description matches), with most recently uploaded as a tiebreaker.
-Allow users to re-sort results by date or file size after initial search.
+    Rank by relevance (title matches first, then tags, then description), with recent uploads as tiebreaker.
+Allow users to re-sort by date or file size.
     ```

 1. After you provide each answer, GitHub Copilot updates the `spec.md` file with clarifications.

 1. If Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.

-    The clarification process may involve 2-3 rounds of questions as Copilot identifies dependencies and follow-up questions based on your answers.
+    The clarification process typically involves 1-2 rounds of questions as Copilot refines the specification.

 1. Once the clarification process is complete, review the updated `spec.md` file: